mirrorworld-universe/mirrorworld-sdk-unity/README.md

 When packaging your Unity project that uses Mirror SDK into an iOS IPA, you need to manually add the Mirror SDK framework to the build phase of your Xcode project and make a single-line modification to the universal code.
 [Please refer to this link](./iOSConfig.md) for detailed instructions.

+#### iOS if your Unity version is lower than 2019
+If you are using Unity2018 or a lower Unity, you should use our compatible ios framework.
+[This is the flow](./iOSCompatible.md).

 ## Full API Documentation
 You can view the documentation for Mirror World SDK for Mobile on [our Official Documentation Site](https://docs.mirrorworld.fun/unity/unity-api)